Introduction to TDEE Calculator

 What is a TDEE Calculator?
 It is an effective tool that can help you lose weight or gain muscle mass.
 To sum up, TDEE is an estimation of your average Total Daily Energy Expenditure.
 Once you know your TDEE, all you have to do is reduce or increase your calories by ten percent and then measure your progress with a body composition scale.

 Of course, you do not need to know your TDEE to achieve your ideal weight, but it is a useful aid, especially when you want to add muscle mass.
-If you need to lose 20 pounds or more, use this free guide to help you lose weight even without knowing your TDEE.

 - Calories Burned Deadlifting: How Many Can You Burn in One Workout?